Multiple, Load-Balanced Servers

 As mentioned before, Password Manager requires SQL Server, typically with one database instance per application server.
 In most environments, the Microsoft SQL Server software is installed on the same hardware or VM as the Password Manager software, on each Password Manager server node.
 This reduces hardware cost, eliminates network latency and reduces the security surface of the combined solution.

-Be sure to install the following components that come with Microsoft SQL Server 2012:
+Be sure to install the following components that come with Microsoft SQL Server 2016, 2014 and 2012:

 - Database Engine Services

 - Management Tools - Basic

 Database I/O performance on a virtualized filesystem (e.g., VMDK or equivalent) is slow.
 If the database server software runs on a VM, please use a fast, nearby NAS or SAN to store the actual data files.